UPDATED on July 5, 2021

 There’s an added benefit to using Hulu with Live TV versus competitors with a similar price point.

-What’s the best way to live stream Viceland?
+What’s the best way to live stream Vice TV?

-The cheapest and best way to live stream Viceland without cable right now is through Philo.
+The cheapest and best way to live stream Vice TV without cable right now is through Philo.
 You can try out Philo free for a week.
 Start out by just giving your mobile number to unlock the first couple days of the free trial.

-Get a free trial for Hulu with Live TV and see if it’s a good fit in your streaming wheelhouse.
+Check out Hulu’s channel lineup to see if it’s a good fit in your streaming wheelhouse.
 You can easily cancel online anytime if the service isn’t for you.
+Hulu + Live TV has a free trial that lasts a week.

 With all of these streaming services, it’s is very easy to cancel online.
-So you might want to check them all out.
+So you might want to check out more than one.

 I hope this guide was helpful.
-If it was, consider sharing it on Facebook, Twitter or Google+.
+If it was, consider sharing it on Facebook, or Twitter.
 If you have a preferred way to watch Viceland without cable, be sure to tell fellow readers about it in the comments below.

 * This was originally published on Feb.
 27, 2017, and has been updated.